-Thank you for your interest in Arizona’s Be Connected program.
-This effort will officially launch on April 19, 2017, at the Statewide Symposium.
+Thank you for your interest in Arizona’s Be Connected program!
+This effort officially launched on April 19, 2017, at the Statewide Symposium.
 We invite participation from organizations and community members.
 Read on for some frequently asked questions and stay tuned for more information.

 What is the Be Connected Program?

 Be Connected is a statewide program focused on reducing deaths by suicide in Arizona’s military and veteran population.

 The Clay Hunt Suicide Prevention for American Veterans (SAV) Act is a federal law signed into effect in 2015.
 There were several states identified as pilot sites.
 While Arizona was not on the original list, because of our robust public/private partnership and infrastructure, the Office of Senator John McCain advocated for Arizona to be added as a pilot state.